Results may vary depending on your particular facts and legal circumstances.

 Not surprisingly, given the firm’s headquarters in the nation’s pharmaceutical hub, Gibbons has had particularly extensive experience in the antitrust challenges facing the pharmaceutical and healthcare industries.
 This experience includes matters involving the often controversial settlement of patent infringement claims between brand name and generic drug manufacturers under the Hatch-Waxman Act.
 In addition, in another area involving the intersection of cutting-edge antitrust issues and the pharmaceutical industry, the firm successfully represented a major pharmaceutical manufacturer against antitrust allegations arising out of the practice of “bundled rebates,” achieving both the denial of a requested preliminary injunction and the dismissal of a related class action.
 Other recent Gibbons antitrust litigation in this arena has included cases involving the denial of hospital privileges to a physician, as well as medical device litigation.

 In addition to our extensive experience in civil antitrust investigations and litigation, Gibbons possesses particular proficiency in criminal antitrust matters.
-Members of the firm’s Criminal Defense Group have considerable experience representing both individuals and companies in the defense of criminal antitrust investigations and prosecutions, as well as assisting in-house counsel with internal investigations.
+Members of the firm’s Criminal Defense practice have considerable experience representing both individuals and companies in the defense of criminal antitrust investigations and prosecutions, as well as assisting in-house counsel with internal investigations.

 Dominant Firm Behavior

 The firm’s antitrust litigation experience has not been limited to defense.
-For example, Gibbons attorneys recently successfully represented a new market entrant both in litigation and in dealings with the Federal Trade Commission in a case involving allegations that the dominant firm in the industry was excluding new rivals from the market’s established chain of distribution.
+For example, Gibbons attorneys successfully represented a new market entrant both in litigation and in dealings with the Federal Trade Commission in a case involving allegations that the dominant firm in the industry was excluding new rivals from the market’s established chain of distribution.

 Antitrust Class Actions